-Providers will be able to determine the ways in which they run the course, These changes will offer more flexibility to those wishing to reach the Bar.
+There are two main pathways to complete your Bar Course; the three-step programme and the four-step programme.
 Certain providers may offer both the three-step and four-step pathway.
 For the most up to date information, including pathways, lengths of course and costs, please visit the provider websites, which can be found on page 22 of this booklet.